5ahmnm1920MTIN-3h/home-WebGL-movingBall-kkoenig/README.md

 WebGL has to be installed.

 ### Third party material:
-(if used: Fonts, Sounds, Music, Graphics, Materials, Code, etc.) Sport Vektor erstellt von kreativkolors - de.freepik.com
+(if used: Fonts, Sounds, Music, Graphics, Materials, Code, etc.)

 ### Project state:
 incl. progress in percent

-20%
+100%

 ### Limitations:
 None